Skip to content

 TentBox Lite Interior

 The TentBox Lite has a great sleeping area for those who want to bring their children along or even their pet!
-If not it's perfect for those you like their space and like to roll around in their sleep.
+(Learn more about dog friendly camping.)
+If not, it's perfect for those of you who like your space and like to roll around in your sleep.

 With a sleeping dimension of W: 140cm by L: 240cm allows you to comfortably sleep up to three people.